What is acromegaly?

 - Acromegaly starts in the hands and feet.
 It affects mostly middle-aged adults.

-- If not treated, acromegaly can lead to heart problems, arthritis, diabetes, or high blood pressure.
+- If not treated, acromegaly can lead to heart problems, arthritis, diabetes, high blood

 - Before your visit, write down questions you want answered.